|Round||Launch of call||Application deadline||Assessment meeting|

-The application must be submitted by the PhD student applying for an OUH PhD Fund stipend.
+The application must be submitted by the PhD student applying for a SDCO PhD stipend.

-The OUH PhD Fund can be applied a maximum of three times.
+The SDCO PhD Grants can be applied a maximum of three times.

 Non eligible costs

-For funding of operating costs, please refer to the call for the Odense University Hospital Free Research Fund.
+For funding of operating costs, please refer to regional or external funds.

 The OUH Research Support offers instructions on how to draw up a budget.
 If you request assistance, please contact firstname.lastname@example.org

 Applications are being assessed according to following criteria:

 - Strategic considerations related to diabetes research at SDCO – please read chapter 3 in the “Drejebog for etablering af Steno Diabetes Center Odense”

 - How internationalisation is part of the project, e.g. research stay abroad.